mikerae/html-and-css-essentials-portfolio-project/README.md

 ![Light a Fire External links](/assets/images/lightfire-external-links.png)

-The sections of the articicle were displayed using the Grid Display attribute.
+The sections of the article were displayed using the Grid Display attribute.
 For larger screens, three columns were used, for medium screens two columns, and for smaller screens, one column.
 This was achieved using the relevant media query sections in the css file.
 The aside containing the article section buttons is constantly in-view whilst the article is being scrolled through.
-This was acheived using the 'sticky' display attribute.
+This was achieved using the 'sticky' display attribute.

 ![Light a Fire Aside](/assets/images/lightfire-aside.png)

 The contents aside is only available for larger screens.
-The code to not display the aside was used within media querys in the css for smaller screens.
+The code to not display the aside was used within media queries in the css for smaller screens.

 The individual sections of this article are linked to call-to-action buttons in the aside.
 When clicked, the section scrolls to the appropriate section.